 - 1.6.
-The Principal is responsible for developing the behaviour policy within the framework set by Cognita, and in keeping with best practice in schools outlined by DfE; most recently non-statutory guidance, Mental Health and behaviour in schools March 2016.
-Teachers have power to discipline students for misbehaviour which occurs in school and, in some circumstances, outside of school. - 1.7.
+The Principal is responsible for developing the behaviour policy within the framework set by Cognita, and in keeping with best practice in schools outlined by DfE; most recently non-statutory guidance, Mental Health and behaviour in schools (June 2021).
+Teachers have power to apply consequences when students misbehave in school and, in some circumstances, outside of school. - 1.7.
 This means that the Principal decides and sets the standard of behaviour expected of all students in our school.
-This includes how the standards will be achieved, the school rules, any disciplinary penalties for breaking the rules, and rewards for good behaviour.
+This includes how the standards will be achieved, the school code of conduct, and any consequences for behaviour that exemplifies or undermines our values and expectations.
 The measures in our policy aim to promote good behaviour, self-discipline and respect, and ensure that students complete assigned work and regulate conduct. - 1.8.
 Our behaviour policy also refers to our approach towards managing any bullying behaviour and our school strategies to prevent all forms of bullying.
 To this end, we also hold an anti-bullying policy document, which is available on our website and from the school office. - 1.9.
 Our school policy takes into account the need to safeguard and promote the welfare of students, as outlined in our safeguarding policy, and in accordance with section 157 Education Act 2002, our general duty to eliminate discrimination under the Equality Act 2010, as well as our support for students with special educational needs. - 1.10.
 If any student's behaviour is considered by the Principal to be criminal or to pose a serious threat to a member of the public, then it will always be reported to the relevant police authority.
 If any misbehaviour is considered to be linked to any child suffering, or being likely to suffer, significant harm, then our safeguarding including child protection policy and procedures will be rigorously followed and action will be taken in accordance with the relevant local safeguarding children's board referral procedures.
-If any child is in immediate danger or is at risk of harm a referral should be made to children's social care and/or the police immediately (Keeping Children Safe in Education 2016). - 1.11.
+Where a child is suffering, or is likely to suffer from harm, it is important that a referral to children's social care (and if appropriate the police) is made immediately.
+(Keeping Children Safe in Education 2021). - 1.11.
 We publish our policy for parents, students and staff.
 It can be found on our website and accessed from the school office.
 We review this at least annually.
 This policy is referred to in our parent contracts accordingly. - 1.12.
 We will always consider whether any continuing disruptive behaviour might be a result of unmet educational or other needs.
 In particular, we are mindful that the British Child and Adolescent Mental Health Survey found that 1 in 10 children and young people under the age of 16 had a diagnosable mental disorder (2012). - 1.13.
-We support children at times when difficult events happen in student's lives, such as domestic violence, bullying, accidents, transition, loss of friendships, divorce and separation, loss and bereavement.
+We support students at times when difficult events happen in students' lives, such as domestic violence, bullying, accidents, transition, loss of friendships, divorce and separation, loss and bereavement.
 This helps to build coping strategies and build resilience which helps to prevent mental health problems from occurring later in life.